 The name Eraclea, for instance, which was given to the city only in 1950, dates all the way back to Roman times.
 It is the name of an ancient Roman-Byzantine city, Eraclea, whose remains are located farther inland

-Of course, Eraclea soon was part of the Venetian territory and it became and important commercial centre in the upper Adriatic area.
-That lasted until the 12th century, when a flood changed the local environment and the area became swampy and malarial: the city was soon abandoned.
+Of course, Eraclea soon became part of the Venetian territory and it became an important commercial centre in the upper Adriatic area.
+That lasted until the 12th century when a flood changed the local environment and the area became swampy and malarial: the city was soon abandoned.

-Only five Centuries later, in the 17th century, was the current town founded, close to the ancient Eraclea.
-Over the centuries, the swampland was slowly drained, and the area became safer, but only until the WWI.
+Only five centuries later, in the 17th century, was the current town founded, close to the ancient Eraclea.
+Over the centuries, the swampland was slowly drained, and the area became safer, but only until WWI.

 During the first world war, dams and embankments were blown up by the Italian army during its retreat and, similarly, so was done to the remaining dams by the Austrian army on its final retreat at the end of the war.
 Eraclea was, again, a swampland.